makeruniverse/docs/docs/studios/hardware-studio.md

 - Windows: https://support.brother.com/g/s/es/inst/de/index.htm?c=de&lang=de&navi=off&comple=on&redirect=on

 ### 3D Printing Software: Orca Slicer
-The modeler workstation offers access to Orca Slicer.
+The workstations in our Media Studio and our Hardware Studio offer access to Orca Slicer.
 Orca Slicer is your best option to prepare 3D prints.

 ### 3D Printers: Bambu A1 Mini (2x)
 Use Bambu a1 Mini when you print small objects with a single filament.